starks97/portfolio2.0/src/content/work/bytetrim.md

 * **Lightweight & Fast:**  ByteTrim won't slow you down.
 It's designed for speed and efficiency.
 * **Easy to Use:**  Even if you're not a tech whiz, you'll find ByteTrim simple and intuitive.

-### Diving Deeper: Tech & Concepts

-I've written a couple of articles explaining some of the interesting technical challenges and solutions I encountered while building ByteTrim.
-Check them out!

-* **Article 1: Implementing Core Concepts (Proxy, Refresh Tokens):**  This post dives into how I implemented key features like proxying requests and the refresh token system from my perspective.
-[Link to Blog Post 1](/)
-* **Article 2:  *(Coming Soon)*:**  Stay tuned for my next article, where I'll cover even more about the development process and the technologies I used.

 ### Give ByteTrim a Try!